ibugra/HastaHaklari/README.md

 Here're some of the project's best features:

+*   RESTful API with Spring Boot for backend services
+*   Angular frontend for a responsive and dynamic user interface
+*   Database integration using MySQL with Spring Data JPA
-*   REST API for managing views and board results: A simple API for creating updating and deleting suggestions complaints satisfaction or board results.
+*   CRUD operations for managing views and board results: A simple API for creating updating and deleting suggestions complaints satisfaction or board results.
-*   Uses MySQL for data persistence.